Asfer-dev/limos-rental-site/README.md

 ## Contributing

-We welcome contributions from the community!
-If you have any suggestions, bug reports, or feature requests, please open an issue on our GitHub repository.
+I welcome contributions from the community!
+If you have any suggestions, bug reports, or feature requests, please open an issue on my GitHub repository.